sidathasiri/personal-page/sidathasiri/content/post/Building-WebSocket-APIs-with-AWS-API-Gateway-and-CDK.md

 title: 'Building WebSocket APIs with AWS API Gateway and CDK'
 # subtitle:   "Hello World, Hello Blog"
 date: 2023-10-15
+keywords: 'web sockets, Api Gateway, AWS, serverless, CDK'
+description: 'Learn what is a web socket API and how it differ from RESTful APIs.
+Understand how to implement a web socket API with AWS Api Gateway to build a small chat application'
 author: 'Sidath Munasinghe'
 URL: '/2023/10/15/Building-WebSocket-APIs-with-AWS-API-Gateway-and-CDK/'
 image: '/images/posts/Building-WebSocket-APIs-with-AWS-API-Gateway-and-CDK/web-sockets-api-gateway.png'